Jimmy Garoppolo Player Prop Bets for NFL Week 13 | San Francisco vs. Seattle 12/5/2021

 Season Stats

-- He also has 40 rushing yards on 30 carries (with three touchdowns), averaging 3.6 yards per game.
+- He has tacked on 40 rushing yards on 30 carries (plus three touchdowns), averaging 3.6 yards per game.

-- The 49ers, who rank 14th in the NFL in points scored, have dropped back to pass 49.8% of the time while opting for the ground attack 50.2% of the time.

-- Garoppolo has thrown 36 passes in the red zone this season, 45.6% of his team's red zone plays.
+- Garoppolo has attempted 36 of his 280 passes in the red zone, accounting for 45.6% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Garoppolo's matchup with the Seahawks.